TheMelodyBucket/Hackintosh-MacOS.Sonoma-MSI-Modern-14-b10mw/README.md

 Use Opencore Configurator (OCC) to add ROM, MLB and Serial to config.plist.
 See [mackie100Projects](https://mackie100projects.altervista.org/download-opencore-configurator) to download OCC and [Dortania guides](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) for help.

-- *A Backlit issue have been addressed and using an external monitor is advised.*
+- *~A Backlit issue have been addressed and using an external monitor is advised.~* a fix has been released but still there's a chance that display might not work as expected.
 ## Support/ Feedback

 For support and feedback, [send an email](sithumkottearachchi@outlook.com)